rgomide/react-native-web-lessons/02-list-building-with-style/README-en.md

 ## The FlatList element

 - Turns an array into a list of elements
-- We are required to pass in a `prop` of `data` - the array of dta that we are going to create a bunch of elements out of
+- We are required to pass in a `prop` of `data` - the array of data that we are going to create a bunch of elements out of
 - Also required to pass in a `renderItem` prop - function that will turn each individual item into an element
 - If you are coming from React on the web, you might be used to `mapping` an array of data to build a list.
 FlatList is better with React Native